codedx/srm-docker/README.md

   - DB_PASSWORD: The password Code Dx connects with.
   - SUPERUSER_NAME: The root administrator name for Code Dx.
   - SUPERUSER_PASSWORD: The password for the Code Dx root administrator.
+  - ports: The list of values underneath this header controls the ports forwarded from the docker instance to the host machine.
+The left value represents the port bound on the host machine, the right value represents the port bound in the docker container.
+If there is a port conflict on the host machine, alter the left value.
 4. Run `docker-compose up`.
-Alternatively, run `docker-compose up -d` to detatch and run in the background.
+Alternatively, run `docker-compose up -d` to detach and run in the background.
+5. When the message "The Server is now ready!" appears in the console, navigate to http://localhost:8080/codedx to log into your newly spun up Code Dx instance.
-5. To stop, run `docker-compose stop`, and to remove the docker containers automatically created, run `docker-compose down`.
+6. To stop, run `docker-compose stop`, and to remove the docker containers automatically created, run `docker-compose down`.

 ## Manual Installation